ETSISI-OGVD/practicaogvd23-24-grupoo/README.md

 ### Part 1: Synapse for data analysis

 A tutorial to create the data storage resource and the Synapse workspace can be found in [this link](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/blob/master/Instructions/Labs/dp900-04-synapse-lab.md).
-In that tutorial they also show how to ingest data from a CSV file, which is also our case.
-Our dataset can be found in [this link](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset).
+In that tutorial they also show how to ingest data from a CSV file, which is also our case ([link to our dataset](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset)).

 After this, one can download the notebook `notebooks/eda.ipynb` and upload it to the Synapse workspace, and run it adjusting the path to the dataset in their workspace.